Multilayer Simplex-structured Matrix Factorization for Hyperspectral Unmixing with Endmember Variability: Proposed Approach

-We resort to the variational inference (VI) \cite{jordan1999introduction} technique.
+We resort to the variational inference (VI) technique{\revcolor\cite{jordan1999introduction}}.
 VI maximizes the log-likelihood approximately via maximizing a lower bound.
-A lower bound of the log-likelihood corresponds to each image pixel can be obtained by Jensen's inequality,
+A lower bound of the log-likelihood {\revcolor corresponding} to an image pixel {\revcolor$\boldsymbol{y}$} can be obtained by Jensen's inequality{\revcolor:}